School of Behavioral Sciences

 Vision

-The vision of The School of Behavioral Sciences is to advance the application of psychological and sociological science and knowledge, by offering high-impact programs with resonance.
+The vision of the School of Behavioral Sciences is to advance the application of psychological, counseling, child and family studies, and sociological science and knowledge by offering high-impact programs with resonance.
 We will be leaders in teaching, research, and scholarship as we serve our professions and communities.
 We advance innovative solutions to local and global social problems through cutting-edge research and practice and seek to motivate future generations to elevate the public’s understanding of human behavior.

 Organizational Structure

-The School of Behavioral Sciences consists of the Division of Sociology, the Division of Child and Family Studies, and the Department of Psychological Sciences- which offers flexible degree plans at undergraduate and graduate levels as follows:
+The School of Behavioral Sciences consists of the Division of Sociology, the Division of Child and Family Studies, the Department of Counseling, and the Department of Psychological Sciences- which offers flexible degree plans at the undergraduate level as follows:

 Minor programs (this consists of 18-hours in any one of our programs below)